New York City

 Don’t Wait for It.
 Go for It.

 Pace’s BBA in Accounting prepares you to rise quickly in a highly profitable career that can get you all the way to the C-Suite.
 Get the educational foundation you need to sit for the CPA exam and earn other specialized credentials, like certified internal auditor.
+We provide CPA review courses (Becker CPA Review) in all programs, and all our programs are ready for the new "Core + Disciplines" CPA exams.

 A Launchpad to Success